The Summer Reading Challenge

 - Invite your local library staff into school to talk about the Summer Reading Challenge.
 Many will deliver the special assembly PowerPoint for you.

-- Inspire your pupils to participate, using our children's website, lesson plans and activity sheets.
+- Inspire your pupils to participate, using our children's website, posters and activity sheets.

 - Inform parents and support those who might find it harder to take part or engage with library services, using our family leaflets.